exis-io/exis-io.github.io/pages/tour/OldSchool.md

 *Authorization* is the process of giving someone permission to do or have something.
 Your bank for example gives you the authorization to view your account balances.
 It's very important that your neighbor is not authorized to view your account.
 Authorization often goes hand-in-hand with authentication.

-__Definition:__Encryption is the process of converting data to an unrecognizable or "encrypted" form.
+__Note:__Encryption is the process of converting data to an unrecognizable or "encrypted" form.
 It is commonly used to protect sensitive information so that only authorized parties can view it.
 This includes files and storage devices, as well as data transferred over wireless networks and the Internet. [techterms.com](http://techterms.com/definition/encryption)

 Encryption is the final and very broad category of security.
 Although authentication and authorization rely on encryption, here we're talking about the ways in which applications protect their communications from prying eyes.
 Here are the three most common attacks a developer had to protect against: